 Editor’s Note: A collection of different possible video formats including spatial and temporal resolutions, colour mapping, transfer functions, etc. and a video encoding format.

-See again S4-240619 for exising ones
+See again S4-240619 for existing ones

 6.1 Introduction

 Video operation points define a restricted subset of representation signals and media capabilities.
+For each Video Operation Point, requirements for the Bitstream and for the Receiver are defined.

 Table 6.1-1 provides an overview of defined video operation points.

-Table 6.1-1 Video Operation Points
+Table 6.1-1 Overview of Video Operation Points